rht-labs/tech-exercise/docs/6-secret-management-in-saap/6-lets-deploy.md

     --Add Image--

-7. Navigate to routes and copy route named `review-web` and open it in your browser.
+7. Navigate to `Networking > Routes` and copy route named `review-web` and open it in your browser.

     --Add Image--